realdadfish/jenkins-multibranch/README.md

 Simple test repository with several branches to demonstrate Jenkins Multibranch Pipelines.

 A small addition that is part of a PR.
+And some more text.